Silicon Labs, 8 bit CIP-51, EFM8SB1 Microcontroller, 25 MHz, 8kB FLASH, 20-Pin QFN

 MCU

-Number of PCI Channels
+Number of Timers

 EFM8SB Sleepy Bee Microcontrollers, Silicon Labs

 The Sleepy Bee Microcontroller (MCU) family are deigned for low power and battery powered systems.
-Operating at up to 25 MHz with short wakeup times and low power consumption in both active and sleep modes.
+Operating at up to 25 MHz with short wakeup times and low power consumption in both Active and sleep modes.

 8051 MCU core